The device runs tasmota and uses Zigbee2Tasmotaconfiguration is done on web interface 10.10.120.30

 - by default the full topic is

-which is the device name of the bridge
+/telewhich is the prefix and./bridge_tasmota_%06Xwhich is the device name of the bridge

 Home Assistant MQTT configuration

-, each MQTT device only need to listen to it’s specific topic, reducing log spam when Home Assistant tries to query the MQTT topic for a device/attribute but instead receives another one.
+When separating the topic by devices now, all devices won’t send everything all in SENSOR, each MQTT device only need to listen to it’s specific topic, reducing log spam when Home Assistant tries to query the MQTT topic for a device/attribute but instead receives another one.

-The MQTT topics layout are as such with a ZbReceived
+The MQTT topics layout are as such with a ZbReceived json

-Default MQTT Template
+tele/bridge/<friendly_name>/SENSORDefault MQTT Template

 - sensor: